BAH Calculator — 2026 Rates

 BAH and your taxes

 BAH is excluded from gross income for federal income tax, FICA (Social Security and Medicare), and most state income taxes under 26 U.S.C. § 134.
 It does not appear on your W-2 as taxable wages.
-A few states partially tax military allowances — consult your state's tax guidance if you are unsure.
+State treatment generally follows the federal exclusion, but residency and state-specific rules can vary.
+Verify with your state tax guidance.

 This tax exclusion meaningfully increases the real value of BAH.
 A service member in the 22% federal bracket receiving $2,500/month in BAH is effectively receiving the equivalent of $3,205/month in taxable civilian compensation.